bazel-contrib/SIG-rules-authors/proto-grpc.md

   is explicitly managed by the end user, with updates to transitive dependencies handled transparently without updates needed to intermidiary rulesets.

-The above three points dictate much of fragmentation seen between rulesets, since there are numerous solutions to these problems, each with their own tradeoffs.
+The above four points dictate much of fragmentation seen between rulesets, since there are numerous solutions to these problems, each with their own tradeoffs.
 The solution that works well for one language may be less suitable for another, leading to naturally diverging behaviour.
 As such, hopefully it is now slightly cleared why there is such a diversity of Protobuf and gRPC rulesets,